Prime7

 Prime7, formerly Prime Television and other names, was an Australian television network.
 Prime Television launched on 17 March 1962 as CBN-8 in Orange, and later expanded to cover regional New South Wales, Victoria and the Australian Capital Territory.
 It was initially an independent affiliate owned by Prime Media Group before the network, and its sister GWN7, were acquired by Seven West Media on 31 December 2021.

-Prime7 along with GWN7 national broadcast facilities were based in Canberra, with playout facilities (since 2021) shared with hybrid-funded broadcaster SBS Television at a facility operated by Australian telecommunications provider Telstra.
+Prime7 along with GWN7's national broadcast facilities were based in Canberra, with playout facilities (since 2021) shared with hybrid-funded broadcaster SBS Television at a facility operated by Australian telecommunications provider Telstra.
 Seven West Media head office/administration is located in Pyrmont, Sydney.

 History

 Origins

 Prime Television originally began as a group of separate stations and networks – Midstate Television in Orange, Dubbo and Griffith; RVN/AMV in Wagga Wagga and Albury; and 9-8 Television in Tamworth and Taree.

-CBN-8 Orange first aired on 17 March 1962, followed by CWN-6 Dubbo on 1 December 1965.
-The two stations were both licensed to Country Television Services (also the owner of radio station 2GZ in Orange).
+CBN-8 Orange first aired on 17 March 1962, followed by CWN-6 Dubbo on 1 December 1965, and MTN-9 Griffith began on 15 December 1965.
+CBN and CWN were both licensed to Country Television Services (also the owner of radio station 2GZ in Orange).
 CWN was a full-time relay of CBN—the first Australian television station to relay another.
 The two stations thus formed the country's first regional television network.

-AMV-4 Albury launched on 7 September 1964 while RVN-2 Wagga Wagga began broadcasting on 19 June 1964, and MTN-9 Griffith began on 15 December 1965.
+RVN-2 Wagga Wagga began broadcasting on 19 June 1964, while AMV-4 Albury launched on 7 September 1964.
 The two stations merged in 1971 as the Riverina and North East Victoria Television Service Pty Ltd with the callsign RVN/AMV on air.

 In northern New South Wales, NEN-9 Tamworth began transmission on 27 September 1965, with a relay in Armidale (NEN-1, later NEN-10) on 15 July 1966.
 ECN-8 Taree started on 27 May 1966.
-At one stage, ECN-8 was tied NRN-11 Coffs Harbour (now owned by WIN Corporation), however the two stations split.
+At one stage, ECN-8 merged with NRN-11 Coffs Harbour (now Network 10's owned and operated station), however the two stations eventually split.
 NEN later merged with ECN as 9-8 Television.